praneya0028/FlexiBank/README.md

 * Fork the repository.
 * Create a new branch (git checkout -b feature/new-feature).
 * Make your changes.
-* Commit your changes (git commit -am 'Add new feature').
+* Commit your changes (git commit -m 'Add new feature').
 * Push to the branch (git push origin feature/new-feature).
 * Create a new Pull Request.